onzfonz/comp227/src/content/4/en/part4b.md

 While mongoose is a very popular library, there are some intricacies that we end up dealing with.

 For one, you may still see a warning for the connect method for mongoose..
-Webstorm looks like they are still [working on a fix](https://youtrack.jetbrains.com/issue/WEB-22317/Support-autocompletion-for-Mongoose-npm-module-MongoDB-very-popular-module)
+WebStorm looks like they are still [working on a fix](https://youtrack.jetbrains.com/issue/WEB-22317/Support-autocompletion-for-Mongoose-npm-module-MongoDB-very-popular-module)

 When running your tests you may also run across the following console warning: